aperveyev/booru_yolo/models/README.md

 ~ furry heads are cartoon/art styled, not real animals <br>
 ~ a lot of furry heads fall in between of head classes (evidently more classes required) <br>
 ~ torso compopents usually have SFW/NSFW oblect pair, but no specific NSFW class created for hip or jackx <br>
-~ upside-down or lying pose detection may work worse than for frontal cases (training set bias) <br>
+~ upside-down or lying pose detection may work worse than for frontal cases (due to training set bias) <br>

 ### yolov8s_pp07.pt - hentai objects and interactions model

-All objects in this model are heavy NSFW indicators (both anime and furry)<br>
+All objects in this model are heavy NSFW indicators (both anime and furry) <br>
 Hard negative mining implemented to minimize false detections for surely SFW pictures <br>

 0 - pns = penis not interacting <br>